MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportDailyPrintUsageByPrinter.md

 ## SYNOPSIS
 Retrieve a usage summary for a printer for a particular time period.
 For descriptions of each of the endpoints, see printUsageByPrinter.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaReportDailyPrintUsageByPrinter](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportDailyPrintUsageByPrinter?view=graph-powershell-beta)

 ## SYNTAX